elizastarr/image_caption_generator/README.md

 Further Preprocessing
 ------------
+The additional preprocessing steps listed below are required to obtain the training, validation, and test datasets.
 1. Obtain 20480-dimensional representations of the images from the first convolutional layer of MobileNetV2 (pretrained on ImageNet).
-2. Insert the stop word character '_' at the end of each string.
+2. Insert the stop word character '_' at the end of each caption.
 Map the words to integers sorted by frequency using a dictionary.
 3. Train-test-validation splits.

-To preprocess the data again (not neccessary), run
+To preprocess the data in `data/raw` and save the data in `data/processed`, run
-- ```$ python src/make_dataset.py data/raw data/processed```
+- ```$ python src/make_dataset.py```

 Training a Long-Short-Term-Memory Learner
 ------------
-**Purpose:** Learn weights for the caption generating model
+**Purpose:** Learn weights for the caption generating model (the decoder)

 **Inputs:**
 1. Image representations